Single and Multiple Subject Teaching Credentials

 Single Subject: www.redlands.edu/CTC-PSS/learning-outcomes.

 Students from the College of Arts and Sciences interested in earning a teaching credential must apply to the School of Education.
 Undergraduate students can enroll in Child Development (EDUG 331) and Foundations of Learning (EDUG 401) before the School of Education admission process.
-Students need to contact an enrollment counselor to discuss the best credential program pathway.
+Students need to contact an enrollment counselor (or a CAS Faculty Advisor) to discuss the best credential program pathway.

 Additional Requirements for Credentials